GModal/oLvosc/README.md

 **oLvosc** is an OSC ( *Open Sound Control* ) module for Lua and LÖVE.
 It's in two parts:

   * oLvosc
-     * The main OSC module, which works in Lua (V5.3 or greater) or LÖVE (tested on 11.3)
+     * The main OSC module, which works in Lua (V5.3 or greater) or LÖVE (tested on 11.3, some testing on 11.4)
   * oLvoscT
      * The threaded server module, for LÖVE (tested on 11.3) only